 |The h-CLAT addresses the third key event in the skin sensitisation AOP, in which immature DCs become activated in response to a sensitiser, after which they move to the lymph nodes and undergo a maturation process; CD86 and CD54 upregulation is a sign of this maturation.
 This test measures expression of CD86 and CD54 in THP-1 cells (human monocytic leukaemia cell line) following 24-hour exposure to the test chemical, via fl ow cytometry following cell staining with fluorescently labelled antibodies.|

 The U-SENS™ method addresses the third key event in the skin sensitisation AOP by quantifying changes in CD86 expression in the human histiocytic lymphoma cell line, U937.
 CD86 is a cell surface marker associated with the activation of monocytes and DCs in U937 cells following exposure to skin sensitisers.
 After a 45-hour exposure to the test chemical, CD86 expression is measured via flow cytometry following cell staining with fluorescently labelled antibodies.

-Applicable to chemicals that are soluble or form a stable dispersion in an appropriate solvent.
-Can be used for testing multi-constituent substances and mixtures.
+The U-SENS™ method is applicable to chemicals that are soluble or form a stable dispersion in an appropriate solvent.
+It can be used for testing multi-constituent substances and mixtures.
 Positive results for surfactants should be considered with caution.
-In cases in which a strongly fluorescent test chemical emits at the same wavelength as FITC or as PI, another fluorochrome-flagged antibody should be used.
+In cases in which a strongly fluorescent test chemical emits at the same wavelength as FITC or as PI, another fluorochrome-tagged antibody should be used.

 |To support discrimination between skin sensitisers (GHS Cat 1) and non-sensitisers in the context of IATA|